solana-labs/solana/proposals/src/passive-stake-delegation-and-rewards.md

 stake.
 Unlike the current design, this program contains a new field to indicate which VoteState program the stake is delegated to.

-### New VoteState
+### VoteState

 VoteState is the current state of all the votes the **delegate** has submitted to the bank.
 VoteState contains the following state information:

 * votes - The submitted votes data structure.

-* credits - The total number of rewards this vote program generated over its lifetime.
+* credits - The total number of rewards this vote program has generated over its lifetime.

 * root\_slot - The last slot to reach the full lockout commitment necessary for